-Last year when I first started my project of transforming our yard with garden beds, I was really interested in growing perennials of all types.
-To gets started with some perennial bulbs, I purchase some Liatris corms.
+I have 10 garden beds around my home and I’m always interested in growing perennials of all types since they come back for me each year.
+When I first started growing perennial bulbs, I purchase some Liatris corms.
 I did not know much about them but I love spiky flowers and though they would look nice in my front cottage garden bed.

 LIatris is often called a bulb but is actually a corm.
 See my article to help understand the differences between bulbs, corms, rhizomes and tubers.

 I now have this plant growing in several of my garden beds and the plants gets bigger and bigger each year.